shourya-dev7/FirstDoor/README.md

 # FirstDoor
-Symptom triage and specialist referral routing.
-Returns an urgency band and a ranked referral, not a diagnosis.
+AI-powered symptom triage and specialist referral routing—guiding users to the right care without diagnosing or prescribing.